Center for Opioid Epidemiology & Policy | NYU Langone Health

 Center for Opioid Epidemiology & Policy

-• examining the social and policy drivers of population-level rates of overdose and disparities in overdose rates
+• Understanding Drivers: Examining the social and policy drivers of population-level rates of overdose and disparities in overdose rates

-• evaluating the impact of existing and evolving service, social, policy, and health service solutions to the epidemic to build health equity
+• Evaluating Solutions: evaluating the impact of existing and evolving social, policy, community, and health service solutions to the epidemic to build health equity.

-• integrating advanced analytical and data science techniques with epidemiologic research to more precisely measure, forecast, and understand the drivers of overdose and related harms
+• Leveraging Data Science: integrating advanced analytical and data science techniques with epidemiologic research to more precisely measure, forecast, and understand the drivers of overdose and related harms

-• investigating the links between substance use and related health and social concerns including violence, infectious disease, and evolving crises
+• Exploring Connections: investigating the links between substance use and related health and social concerns including violence, infectious disease, and evolving crises

 A Multidisciplinary Approach